giovannihsieh/MATH261A-project/README.md

 ## Data

-**Example statement:** Data used in this project is obtained from [San Francisco Open Data](https://data.sfgov.org) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).
+Data used in this project is obtained from [SCORE Sports Data Repository](https://data.scorenetwork.org) who provide the data with funding by the National Science Foundation (award 2142705).

-## External Resources

-**Example statement:** The final report and code were written by Giovanni Hsieh.

 # Acknowledgments